Drought-tolerant plants to grow

 Geums

 Geums are hardy perennials that flower from May to August – cut them back after flowering and they should reward you with another flush later in the season.
-Geums look especially good when growing with contrasting colours such as blue flowers and lime green leaves.
+Geums look especially good when growing with contrasting colours such as blue flowers and lime- green leaves.
 Grow in sun or part shade.

 Hardy geraniums

-H x S: 45cm x 45cm
+H x S: 60cm x 80cm

 Bearded irises

-Give bearded irises a sunny spot and when planting, point the rhizome south so that the fan of leaves don't shade it.
+Give bearded irises a sunny spot and when planting, point the rhizome south so that the fan of leaves doesn't shade it.
 Split the plant every three to four years after flowering, as it will bulk up quickly.

 H x S: 50cm x 40cm